MobileChromeApps/mobile-chrome-apps/plugins/chrome.identity/README.md

 ### iOS

-For iOS, follow the instructions [here](https://developers.google.com/+/mobile/ios/getting-started).
+For iOS, first follow the instructions [here](https://developers.google.com/+/mobile/ios/getting-started).

 **Note:** Skip step 2, part 7; you will instead put your client id in your manifest (as shown in the "Updating Your Manifest" section).

+Next, in Xcode, click on the project in the left sidebar and navigate to the `Build Phases` tab.
+In the `Compile Sources` section, remove `OpenInChromeController.m`.

 Finally, you'll need to add a little bit of code to your app delegate.
 First, an import: